Aleksandr Gavrilov (revolutionary): Memorial

-The obelisk with inscription: «Alexander Ivanovich Gavrilov and Vasily Ivanovich Gavrilov, Red Partisans, brutally tortured to death by Kolchakists in November 1919» was established in Aleksandr and Vasily Gavrilov's motherland, in the garden of 8(7)-year School, village Novy Tartas in 1953.
-In 1979, the monument was moved and reconstructed during the rebuilding of the new school, located in the center of village.
+In 1953, an obelisk—with the inscription "Aleksandr Ivanovich Gavrilov and Vasily Ivanovich Gavrilov, Red Partisans, brutally tortured to death by Kolchakists in November 1919"—was erected in Aleksandr and Vasily Gavrilov's home village, in the garden of the 8(7)-year School, Novy Tartas.
+In 1979, the memorial was moved and reconstructed during the rebuilding of a new school in the center of the village.

-The executive committee of the Vengerovsky District Soviet of Workers' Deputies, in the brothers Gavrilov's motherland of Novy Tartas, Vengerovsky District, decided to name a street «Gavrilov Brothers».
+In the brothers Gavrilov's home village of Novy Tartas, the executive committee of the Vengerovsky District Soviet of Workers' Deputies named a street "Gavrilov Brothers".